lszzy/FWDebug/README.md

 	end

 ## Changelog
+Version 2.0.0:

+	* Compatible with iOS 15 and Xcode 13
+	* At least compatible with iOS 11
+	* Refactored application Bundle information simulation function

 Version 1.10.1:

 	* Added the ability to simulate the executable name and version number of the application